Frequently Asked Questions

 As the word philosophy (meaning ‘love of wisdom’) implies, the purpose of this study is to gain the wisdom that will allow you to lead a more useful and rewarding life.

-While we of course encourage regular attendance, it’s quite normal for students to miss one or two evenings.
-This should not be a problem as each week we give a brief recap of the previous week and also provide a detailed hand-out which captures the key points.
+While we of course encourage regular attendance, it’s quite normal for students to miss one or two sessions.
+This should not be a problem as each session we give a brief recap of the previous session and also provide a detailed hand-out which captures the key points.

 It’s always appreciated if you can let your tutor know in advance, by phone or email or, if it’s a last-minute hitch, sending him or her a text message.